Post COVID-19 condition (long COVID)

 The Canadian COVID-19 Antibody and Health Survey was sent to 100,000 randomly selected adults across 10 provinces.
 We'll use it to:

 Preliminary results from this survey provided valuable insight on longer-term COVID-19 symptoms in adults in Canada.
-The survey will release additional results in 2023.
+The survey released final results in the fall of 2023.

 Learn more about: